Seattle Seahawks Should Pursue Adrian Peterson In NFL Free Agency

 Peterson would likely have some level of interest in joining the Seahawks should they send a contract offer his way.
 Seattle is widely viewed as a serious contender in the NFC, although other teams have surged past them.
 Pete Carroll is a very respected head coach and could be a draw for Peterson as well.

-Not only could the Seahawks offer the type of deal that Peterson is looking for, they could also offer an ideal fit.
+Not only could the Seahawks offer the type of deal that Peterson is looking for, but they could also offer an ideal fit.
 Lynch thrived as a physical runner in the Seahawks’ system, which is exactly what Peterson brings to the table.
 Peterson may not be quite as dominant as he once was, but he still has enough left in the tank to run through defenders downhill.

 There is a good chance that the Seahawks will decide to roll with Prosise and Rawls again next season.
 They may not end up deciding to pursue another option.
 Seattle could also look to add a running back in the 2017 NFL Draft rather than an aging veteran that would only be a short-term option.